 This problem can be complex, so the estimated cost to repair it varies according to what’s wrong.

-- Your thermostat detects the temperature has dropped and tells your furnace to start running.
+- Your thermostat notices the temperature has fallen and tells your furnace to turn on.

-- The draft inducer fan turns on to pull in fresh air for combustion.
+- The draft inducer fan activates to pull in fresh air for combustion.

 - The gas valve unlocks for the burners, which are lit electronically.